This course will provide you with an understanding of the fundamental principles, design and analysis of radar systems.

 What you will learn

-• Identify the principles underlying radar detection in noise and clutter, relating these principles to conventional radar system design,
+• Analyse radar detection performance in noise and clutter, relating these principles to conventional radar system design,

-• Explain the specialist properties and particular operational advantages of modern multi-function radar and SAR systems,
+• Assess the performance and identify particular operational advantages of modern multi-function radar and SAR systems,

-• Critically evaluate the detection performance of a radar system, given its design parameters,
+• Critically assess the detection performance of a radar system, given its design parameters,

 • Produce a viable radar system design, given a suitable specification of the required radar performance,